4norak/Twitter-Scraper/Docs.md

 ### User ID and other information

 #### Description
-Returns a couple of user information, including the id needed for most other endpoints that require a user to be specified
+Returns a couple of user information, including the id required for most other endpoints that require a user to be specified.

 #### URL
 https://twitter.com/i/api/graphql/G07SmTUd0Mx7qy3Az_b52w/UserByScreenNameWithoutResults